Ranchero-Software/NetNewsWireHelp/README.md

 But for better control, it’s best to just use HTML.

 	<img src="../../../images/mac-en-share_menu_more_selected.png"
-    	alt="A screenshot of the macOS Share menu showing the ‘More…’ item highlighted." class="centeredImage"
+    	alt="A screenshot of the macOS Share menu showing the “More…” item highlighted." class="centeredImage"
     	width="33%" />